EmanuelButoiGit/football-simulator/README.md

 </p>
 <br>

-Another thing that I would like to mention is that I create an aquarium-like pitch so the ball won't jump outside. <br> The other scripts will be active in the environment and you need to assign the right Game Objects to work. <br>
+Another thing that I would like to mention is that I created an aquarium-like pitch so the ball won't jump outside. <br> The other scripts will be active in the environment and you need to assign the right Game Objects to work. <br><br>

-# Football strategies
+## ⚽ Football Strategies
 <p align="left">
   <img src="https://github.com/EmanuelButoiGit/football-simulator/assets/72088440/b59b61a8-a55c-4ccf-9b0c-3925a1116b4f" width="15%" alt=Formation 1" />
 </p>